Talking about numbers and counting often shows children that numbers are part of everyday life.

 Start with numbers 0 to 5.
 When your children are confident with these numbers, continue up to 10 and then up to 20.
 Move on to higher numbers as your child becomes confident and secure with the numbers learnt so far.

-Shapes and pattern are all around us.
-Children should explore shapes in different ways while discussing the shapes using mathematical language.
-Children can also spot and create patterns in a range of other contexts, such as printed patterns, timetables, numbers and stories.
-Patterns can be made with objects such as:
+Pattern are all around us.
+Children can also spot and create patterns in a range of contexts, such as printed patterns, timetables, numbers and stories.
+Patterns can also be made with objects such as:

 - coloured cubes,